paulg44/typescript-weather-app/my-app/README.md

 I have now made this into multiple projects that I can showcase using React and Typescript

+# Todo List

+Everyone's favourite....the todo list!!!
+I will create a fairly simple todo list, it may have a couple of extras I'll see how I get on.
+However this will be the first typescript project I do from scratch with no help, tutorials, school of code hackathon's etc.

 # Original Weather App

 I learnt in this project about functions with event handlers have to have types, usually () => void seems to do the trick.
 Also (although I did not implement this in the end) that you can have a seperate file just for types and then import them as you would a component.
 I could see this being handy for large scale applications to keep things neat and tidy.
+I have also added my component tree diagram to this projects folder.

 # Hangman Youtube tutorial